-If you are a former service member whose health was affected by exposure to PFAS while you were stationed on Myrtle Beach Air Force Base for at least 1 year, our resourceful legal team will be able to recover the compensation you deserve for your suffering.
-If you stationed at Myrtle Beach Air Force Base as a family member of a veteran and developed a disease as a consequence of PFAS exposure, you are entitled to financial compensation as well.
+If you are a former service member whose health was affected by exposure to PFAS while you were stationed on Myrtle Beach Air Force Base for at least 1 cumulative year, our resourceful legal team will be able to recover the compensation you deserve for your suffering.
+If you were stationed at Myrtle Beach Air Force Base as a family member of a veteran and developed a disease as a consequence of PFAS exposure, you are entitled to financial compensation as well.

 If you were stationed with your husband or alone, as a female member of the military, while you were pregnant at Myrtle Beach Air Force Base and gave birth to a child with health problems, you can also recover compensation on their behalf.